auth0-blog/spa_angular_typescript_dashboard/README.md

 export const AuthConfig = {
 	domain: '',
 	clientId: '',
-	audience: 'https://menu.example.com', // we will be using this as part of the server setup
 	serverUrl: 'http://localhost:7070', // depending on the port you use in the next section
-	redirectUri: window.location.origin
+	 authorizationParams: {
+        redirect_uri: window.location.origin,
+        audience: 'https://menu.example.com', // we will be using this as part of the server setup },
 };
 ```